-Blood pressure and heart rate are two different things but are closely related.
+Blood pressure and heart rate are two different entity, but are closely related.
 The heart rate is the number of times the heart beats in a minute.
-Blood pressure is the measurement of blood force against on the artery’s walls.
+Blood pressure is the measurement of the blood force against the arterial walls.

 Blood pressure Vs Heart rate

 What is blood pressure?
 Blood pressure is the force of blood against the walls of arteries to maintain healthy blood circulation to the entire body.
 The measuring unit for blood pressure is mmHg (millimeters of mercury).
 The reading includes two numbers; systolic pressure (pressure when the heart contracts) and diastolic pressure (pressure when the heart rests).
 The optimal blood pressure is 110/70 mmHg and the normal blood pressure (among most healthy individuals) is 120/80 mmHg.